celador/ForceCode/README.md

 * prefix: This is the namespce prefix defined in your package settings for your org.
 Set this if you have a namespaced org.
 Otherwise it will attempt to infer a prefix from the filename.
 If you have a namespaced org and do not set this setting, you will have problems.
 * src: This is the src folder that contains your project files

-**Special Note**:

-By default, VSCode will close the "quick open" dialog, making it difficult to copy/paste your user credentials.
-Use the following setting to force the dialog to remain open when the window loses focus.
-`"workbench.quickOpen.closeOnFocusLost": false`

 ## Get errors as you type

 The Auto-compile feature adds a hook to the save command that will automatically deploy and compile your code to your SFDC org whenever you save.